Architecture Overview

 As an operator of a Node on the Oasis Network, it is suggested that you have an understanding of the system architecture of the Oasis Network.
 Here we will provide a high level overview of the Oasis Network's architecture.
 This overview is used to provide enough guidance to be useful for the purposes of getting started as a Node Operator.
 Note that not all of these features are available in the Public Testnet, and their design may change in later phases.
 For more information on our proposed design, see our research papers.

 # Decentralized Consensus Layer

 The Oasis Network is based on a Proof-of-Stake (PoS) consensus model.
 Tokens can be self-delegated directly by each node operator or delegated to a node operator by other token holders.
 While the Oasis Network is designed with a modular architecture that can use any consensus system that satisfies these properties, it currently uses Tendermint as its consensus algorithm.
-To run a node yourself you can find information on joining the testnet here.
+To run a node yourself you can find information on operating a node on the Amber Network here.

 Participating in consensus is one of two critical ways that node operators can help run and be part of the network.
 Validators will be able to sign blocks, earn transaction fees, stake, and receive delegation.
 Similar to the PoS design implemented by Cosmos, up to 100 validators with the most stake can participate in the consensus process.

 The system will disincentivize bad behavior via slashing for double-signing, as well as via the cost to dominate the network, in terms of the number of staked tokens.

 A complete proposal of staking, delegation and the incentives that align to both on the consensus layer can be found here.